cristianlepore/Self-Sovereign-Identity/README.md

 #### 1.3 Results

 Table 1 shows the results of the analysis, including the similarities and differences in naming between defined sets of properties.
 Each Table row represents one property according to the similarity of the collected definitions, while differences in naming can be observed between different authors.

-[Click to view the table 1.](https://cristianlepore.github.io/Self-Sovereign-Identity/Tables/Principles.html) *Comparison of identified properties in various sources.*

 [Click to view the table 2.](https://cristianlepore.github.io/Self-Sovereign-Identity/Tables/Principles_classification.html) *Comparison of identified properties and correspondiing taxonomy from various sources.*